WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

 will show how to compute these data and store them in the output file ``simulation_results.hdf5`` too.

-All post-processing scripts can be called with an argument ``--help``
+All post-processing and plotting scripts can be called with an argument ``--help`` and provide modern command line switch handling.

 ::